Dalkeith

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Dalkeith has exceptionally high incomes nationally.
-The median income is $99,001 and the average income stands at $267,998.
-This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Dalkeith suburb has exceptionally high national incomes.
+The median assessed income is $99,001, while the average stands at $267,998.
+This contrasts with Greater Perth's figures of a median income of $60,748 and an average of $80,248.
 Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Dalkeith would be approximately $108,525 (median) and $293,779 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Dalkeith rank highly nationally, between the 96th and 99th percentiles.
-Income brackets indicate that the predominant cohort spans 57.2% of locals (3,042 people) in the $4000+ category, differing from patterns across the broader area where $1,500 - 2,999 dominates with 32.0%.
+Census data reveals that household, family, and personal incomes in Dalkeith all rank highly nationally, between the 96th and 99th percentiles.
+Income brackets show that the predominant cohort spans 57.2% of locals (3,043 people) in the $4000+ category, differing from patterns across the broader area where $1,500 - 2,999 dominates with 32.0%.
 The substantial proportion of high earners (64.4% above $3,000/week) indicates strong economic capacity throughout Dalkeith.
-After housing costs, residents retain 90.4% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+After housing costs, residents retain 90.4% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income